mimium-org/mmmpm/docs/design.md

 - package information
     - library or application or song?
     - dependency information (to other mimium packages)
+        - with early version, mmmpm command only can clone from Git repository
     - source files or directory where source files are placed
     - asset files (.wav or any other files allowed by mimium)